-\ See Figure 2 and the Methods Module for a description of currently available model and measurements and applicable geographic region.
-The model and method list will be regularly updated.
+- See the Methods Module for a description of currently available model and measurements and applicable geographic region.
+The model and method list will be regularly updated. - Project Proponents should reference existing regional risk assessments for levee failure and sea level rise.